cuemacro/chartpy/README.md

 Hence, it's a lot quicker to create Dash based dashboards in chartpy!
 In the future, we want to also support other Python dashboards like [H2O Wave](https://www.h2o.ai/products/h2o-wave/).

-You'll need to install Dash as an extra to use them as they aren't part of the default installation, which we can see below (Linux at top, Windows on bottom):
+You'll need to install Dash as an extra to use them as they aren't part of the default installation, which we can see below (Linux at top, Windows on bottom) although it does work with later versions too:

-    pip install cufflinks==0.17.3 plotly==4.14.3 kaleido dash==1.20.0 \
+    pip install plotly==4.14.3 kaleido dash==1.20.0 \
       dash-html-components==1.1.3 dash-core-components==1.16.0 dash-table==4.11.3 \
       jupyter-dash==0.4.0 chart_studio==1.1.0

-    pip install cufflinks==0.17.3 plotly==4.14.3 kaleido dash==1.20.0 ^
+    pip install plotly==4.14.3 kaleido dash==1.20.0 ^
       dash-html-components==1.1.3 dash-core-components==1.16.0 dash-table==4.11.3 ^
       jupyter-dash==0.4.0 chart_studio==1.1.0